Donders-Institute/dicom-dataflow/README.md

 Those services are provided as [docker](http://docker.com) containers.

 Note: The Stager service is now provided as a separate package.
-It can be found in [https://github.com/donders-research-data-management/rdm-stager](this repository).
+It can be found in [this repository](https://github.com/donders-research-data-management/rdm-stager).

 ## Requirements